CyrusYip/cyrusyip-blog/content/en/post/2023-05-05-google-play-miui.md

   - Android
 ---

-China Xiaomi/Redmi phones in [Google Play supported devices](https://support.google.com/googleplay/answer/1727131) have built-in Google Services.
+China Xiaomi/Redmi phones in [Google Play supported devices](https://support.google.com/googleplay/answer/1727131)[^devices] have built-in Google Services.
 We just need to install Google Play.

+[^devices]: It's not prerequisite.
+Google Play is possible to be installed on phones not in the list.

 1. Turn on Google Services: Settings -> Account & sync -> Basic Google Services
 1. Install Google Play: search "google play" on GetApps and update "Google Play Store".
 If Google Play isn't found on GetApps, install it from [Aptoide](https://en.aptoide.com/).